 I have SuperMemo on the left and Balabolka on the right (like picture above).
 I simply use an ahk script to copy all the content from SuperMemo to Balabolka.
 For important content, I switch back to SuperMemo (Alt+Tab) and make an extract.
 Also, I have set some Balabolka shortcuts to control my listening (reading) flow and speed:

 I’ve only tried Balabolka.
 I’m aware better TTS synthesis is available, like Microsoft Azure or Google Cloud Text-to-Speech.
 I’ve tried these high quality TTS voices and they are indeed, quite an dramatic improvement over the default Microsoft Zira voice.
 However, they require Internet connection and I have no idea how to integrate it with SuperMemo or Balabolka.
 At last, I opted for the paid Salli IVONA Voice.
 It’s a good trade-off between quality and integration.

 If I find something worth extracting, I have to stop the TTS voice, go back to SuperMemo, find that corresponding sentence or paragraph and then extract it.
-The logistics is a bit annoying, but I have this AutoHotKey script for switching between programs to reduce the hassle.
-It would be a dream to integrate Balabolka straight into SuperMemo, and with Microsoft or Google superior TTS voices.
-I’m still waiting for this to happen.
+I’ve created a function in SuperMemoVim to automate this process.
+It would be a dream to integrate Balabolka directly into SuperMemo, and with Microsoft or Google superior TTS voices.

 This is quite a breakthrough for me in terms of optimizing Incremental Reading (or reading in general).
 Even if you don’t do Incremental Reading, I believe using TTS alongside with the text is better than using either one alone.